A Rust-based tool that periodically probes Minecraft servers, logging detailed data for performance monitoring, analytics, and visualization.

 cargo run

-Allow the program to probe the server.
-Once sufficient data has been collected, stop the program and interpret the results in the generated data.csv file.
+Let the program probe the server.
+Once sufficient data has been collected, stop the program and analyze the generated data.csv file.

 docker compose up -d

 1. All done.
-A ./data/ directory will be made with the data.csv inside.
-To interactively inspect the logs of the container, do:
+A ./data directory will be created with data.csv inside.
+To follow the container logs:

 docker compose logs -f